1Everything is ‘fine’

 Perhaps you were top of the class in maths, but modern teaching methods have changed so much that the textbooks might as well be in a foreign language.
 It doesn’t matter if your way of solving equations is easier (to you) and gets the right answer – they have to show their working out and there’s nothing you can do.

 What do you want for tea?
 Shall we go to the cinema at the weekend?
 Which colour jumper would you like?
 Should I jump off this cliff?
 Your teen will offer no opinion…unless you make the wrong decision, of course.

 11You marvel at their ability to multi-task

-How can they possibly concentrate on writing an essay when they’ve got one earbud in so they can listen to music while watching Stranger Things on Netflix on the main television at the same time?
+How can they possibly concentrate on writing an essay when they’ve got one earbud in so they can listen to music while watching 13 Reasons Why on Netflix on the main television at the same time?
 But as long as their grades are ok, you can’t really complain.

 12You’ve switched roles